TenthPres/TouchPoint-WP/README.md

 A WordPress Plugin for integrating with [TouchPoint Church Management Software](https://github.com/bvcms/bvcms).

 Developed by [Tenth Presbyterian Church](https://tenth.org) for their website and released under the AGPL License.
 This plugin is not developed or supported by TouchPoint.
-While their support team is excellent, they won't be able to help you with this.
+While their support team is stellar, they probably won't be able to help you with this.

 To install this plugin for your church website, you will need significant configuration of your TouchPoint database, depending somewhat on which features you intend to use.
 See the sections below for installation instructions for each